-13. If, after considering the reports of the Examiners, the Degree Committee considers that a Revised thesis. candidate's thesis is not of the requisite standard for the degree for which he or she is a candidate, the awarding body may permit the student to submit a revised thesis.
+13. If, after considering the reports of the Examiners, the Degree Committee considers that a candidate's thesis is not of the requisite standard for the degree for which they are a candidate, the awarding body may permit the student to submit a revised thesis.
 The communication conveying such a recommendation by the Degree Committee shall contain the names of those present and voting, and shall be accompanied by the reports of the Examiners.
 A candidate shall not be allowed to submit a revised thesis on more than one occasion.